cederberg/simple-admin/README.md

 /root
 ```

-All the files in the directories specified will be recursively
+All the files in the directories specified will be recursively copied
-copied to ```/backup/<hostname>/current/```, which serves as a
+to a new directory ```/backup/<hostname>/files/<timestamp>```.
+A
-snapshot backup directory.
-Previous (replaced) versions of files
+symbolic link ```/backup/<hostname>/files/latest``` always points to
-are kept in the ```/backup/<hostname>/history/``` directory.
+the last completed backup directory.

-Separate history directories per minute, day and month are
-maintained.
-The minute history is only preserved for 24 hours
-and a single new directory is created per backup run.
-The daily
-history is preserved for 30 days and thereafter only the monthly
-history is kept.

-The files are hard linked between the various history directories
+In order to save space, identical files are hard linked between the
+current and the previous backup directories.
+Only modified files (and
+the directory structure) will require more space on the disk.

+The first backup every month and day are created with a different
+timestamp signature (omitting the hour and minute).
+The monthly backup
+directories are kept indefinitely, but the daily directories are only
+preserved for 30 days.
+Other timestamped backup directories will be
+preserved for 24 hours.

-to preserve space.
-The file backup can be run as frequently as
+The file backup can be run as frequently as every minute, but should
-every minute, but should be run at least once per day.
+probably be run at least once per day.

 admin-backup-mysql